sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 	{
 ```

-<p class="cn" markdown="1">The first thing I noticed is that it's serializable, so I know that it can infact be instantiated as a control and the default constructor will be called along with any public setters that are not marked with the `System.Xml.Serialization.XmlIgnoreAttribute` attribute.
-SharePoint uses `XmlSerializer` for creating objects from controls so anywhere in the code where attacker supplied data can flow into `TemplateControl.ParseControl`, the `ExcelDataSet` type can be leveraged.</p>
+The first thing I noticed is that it's serializable, so I know that it can infact be instantiated as a control and the default constructor will be called along with any public setters that are not marked with the `System.Xml.Serialization.XmlIgnoreAttribute` attribute.
+SharePoint uses `XmlSerializer` for creating objects from controls so anywhere in the code where attacker supplied data can flow into `TemplateControl.ParseControl`, the `ExcelDataSet` type can be leveraged.

-<p class="cn" markdown="1">One of the properties that stood out was the `DataTable` property since it contains a public setter and uses the type `System.Data.DataTable`.
-However, on closer inspection, we can see that the `XmlIgnore` attribute is being used, so we can't trigger the deserialization using this setter.</p>
+One of the properties that stood out was the `DataTable` property since it contains a public setter and uses the type `System.Data.DataTable`.
+However, on closer inspection, we can see that the `XmlIgnore` attribute is being used, so we can't trigger the deserialization using this setter.

 ```c#
 [XmlIgnore]